theislab/scPoli_reproduce/README.rst

   Install SeuratDisk (0.0.0.9019)

 LATAQ
-   Scripts are in the LATAQ repo at the moment.
+   Scripts are in the LATAQ repo at the moment for easier testing during development.